New Members Application Procedure

 JIBC also has a YouTube video for search team leaders that demonstrates some of the planning and execution that goes into ground search assignments.

-In addition to new ground search and rescue members, we are also recruiting for several auxiliary positions to help us with our day to day operations.
-Auxiliary applicants are not required to go through the ground search and rescue course; these are operational positions only.
+In addition to new ground search and rescue members, we are also recruiting for several support positions to help us with our day to day operations.
+Support applicants are not required to go through the ground search and rescue course; these are society support positions only.
 Please note that a criminal record check will be required for any position with KSAR.
+This position is considered remote but requires the applicant to be available locally for content.

 For ground search and rescue applicants, please read all of the following before proceeding to the application form at the end of this page.